Han Chiang School: History

 Han Chiang School was first founded as Han Chiang Primary School in 1919 by the Teochew Association of Penang and Lim Lean Teng.
 Back then, the school was on Chulia Street.
 World War II caused the school to cease operations for three years.
 The school building survived the war and instruction resumed afterward.

 In 1946, Lim Lean Teng decided to establish Han Chiang High School.
 In 1947, he decided to donate a piece of land, measuring 33 acre to Han Chiang School because the enrolment was rising quickly.
 In 1950, his dream was realised when Han Chiang High School was founded and construction work was completed.
 A statue was dedicated in memory of him in front of Han Chiang High School.
 It was unveiled by the first Prime Minister of Malaysia, Tunku Abdul Rahman and refurbished and repainted in 2008 to give the statue a new look.
 Jalan Lim Lean Teng was also dedicated to him.

 By 1959, Han Chiang Primary School was overcrowded.
 The other part of the land was given to them.
 In 1961, after receiving a letter from the Ministry of Education, Han Chiang Primary School decided to turn into a national-type school, renaming itself to SJK(C) Han Chiang.
 In 1962, a new block was completed.
 All SJK(C) Han Chiang students moved in.
 In the 1970s, the enrolment of the school reached 1,700.
 In 1995, another block consisting of three stories was completed.

 In 1999, the Han Chiang Board of Directors made a big decision to establish the Han Chiang College.
 In 2000, it was officially recognised as a college.
 It has scored many firsts, with Han Chiang Board of Directors aiming to convert Han Chiang College into a university-college by 2012.

 Yearly main events in Han Chiang School includes 15 July, when Han Chiang High School celebrates its anniversary.
 It is also a day when all Han Chiang schools come together to remember Lim Lean Teng, the founder, who died in 1963.

-In 2010, the Board of Directors organised a grand celebration for the three Han Chiang schools in conjunction with SJK(C) Han Chiang's 90th anniversary, Han Chiang High School's 60th anniversary and Han Chiang College's 10th anniversary.
+In 2010, the Board of Directors organised a grand celebration for the three Han Chiang schools in conjunction with Han Chiang Primary School's 90th anniversary, Han Chiang High School's 60th anniversary and Han Chiang University College's 10th anniversary.
 The celebration lasted from 9 to 15 July and the main celebration was held on 15 July, where a large dinner was to be hosted at Han Chiang High School's field.
 Former students of Han Chiang, numbering about 10,000, attended the dinner and the event was graced by Penang Chief Minister Lim Guan Eng.